Earning free flights and complimentary hotel rooms doesn’t require riches or celebrity.

 The best-known program is from American Express, their Membership Rewards program.
 It’s not the powerhouse it used to be since North American airlines are limited to Delta, Aeromexico, JetBlue, Virgin America, and Air Canada.
 Their hotel program transfers have gotten better lately though since they added Marriott—now the world’s largest hotel chain with 30+ brands.
 They also allow transfers to Hilton and Choice Hotels.
 Check the sign-up bonus here.

 As with the branded credit cards, these carry an annual fee that can outweigh the benefits, so if you’re not traveling much it may be best to let them go after a year or two.
 After a while, loyalty might not pay.
 Plus don’t forget that you can buy your way into lounge access in most airports with Priority Pass.

 This post has been about travel credit cards because as you may have figured out by now, that’s the basic strategy.
 Spend wisely and double-dip or triple-dip when possible.
 Make sure every time you spend a dollar on a credit card, you are getting some kind of tangible benefit from it.
 Sometimes you can get a huge benefit.
-I just paid my kid’s college tuition on a credit card.
+I just paid my kid’s college tuition on a credit card for years.
 That’s more points than I’d like anyone to know, but it was a bill I had to pay regardless, so I just hit the jackpot!

 Disclosure: I encourage you to do your homework independently.
 I can get some bonus mileage or a commission for the referral for some of these links as an existing customer if you follow my lead, but the terms should be the same as you could find independently on your own.